-- X Our Church's Wider Mission
+- X Our Church's Wider Mission (OCWM Basic Support)

 - X One Great Hour of Sharing

-- X Strengthen the Church
+- Strengthen the Church in 2018

 - X Neighbors in Need

-- X Christmas Fund
+- Christmas Fund in 2018

 In what way is OCWM (Basic Support) gathered?
 If calculated as a percentage of operating budget, what is that percentage? (recommended 10%) 2%